Error-331/code_tests/docs/bible/links.md

 Baking Powder - October 26 (When the Law is used correctly, it strips us of our so-called righteousness, leaving us morally broken and humble before God; It shows us that our robes should be made of sackcloth, our prayers should be discreet, and our giving should be done in secret);

+The Day - October 27 (We should cultivate a tender conscience - confessing and forsaking any sin that creeps into our hearts);